sebastinas/python-libdiscid/docs/installation.rst

 There are eggs available from the same source too.
 With these eggs, the extension module comes pre-built.
-However, you still need to fetch `discid.dll` from :musicbrainz:`libdiscid` and copy the DLL to somewhere it can be found, e.g. to ``C:\WINDOWS\system32``.
+However, you still need to fetch `discid.dll` from libdiscid_ and copy the DLL to somewhere it can be found, e.g. to ``C:\WINDOWS\system32``.

 .. __: https://pypi.python.org/pypi/python-libdiscid/